ExCALIBUR-SysGenX/pdesoft/index.md

 through to predictive simulations for biomedical applications, amongst many other examples.

-PDESoft 2024 is an opportunity for users and developers of software tools for solving PDEs and allied areas to come together to present and discuss current and future directions of research.
+PDESoft 2024 conference is an opportunity for users and developers of software tools for solving PDEs and allied areas to come together to present and discuss current and future directions of research.

 Ares of focus include:

-* numerical PDE solvers;
+* numerical PDE solvers
 * new and novel software tools for solving PDEs, including machine learning techniques
 * parallel and high-performance computing, including at exascale